laurenchen0631/English-Learning/category/common_phrase.md

 ## Quantity
 - a chunk of 大量 == a large amount or a large part of something
-	- The reception given to Kimura`s radical theory of molecular evolution shows that when invention fights orthodoxy to a draw, then novelty has seized a good chunk of space from convention.
+	- The reception given to Kimura's radical theory of molecular evolution shows that when invention fights orthodoxy to a draw, then novelty has seized a good chunk of space from convention.
 	- The company owns a chunk of farmland near Gatwick Airport.
 - a great deal of 大量 == a large amount of
 	- He made a great deal of money.